 A: Individuals who test positive or are exposed to a positive COVID-19 case (within 6 feet, for a combined total of 15 minutes or longer, within a 24-hour period) are required to quarantine for up to 10 days, depending on vaccination status.
 Those who are ill should call the Scripps nurse triage line to report symptoms at (909) 308-2711.
 Guidance will be provided by the nurse triage team as to how long you will be required to quarantine or isolate.
 Scripps provides dedicated accommodations and regular check-ins for students in quarantine and isolation.

-Q: Am I able to dine in at the Malott Commons?
+Q: Will I be able to dine in at the Malott Commons?

 Q: Has the business travel policy been revised?